PrimeTrade/primetrade-node-api/README.md

 # PrimeTradeai_api

-A JavaScript library that help you to get different OrderBook, candels, Tickers and marketCurrency using the primetrade api.
+A JavaScript library that help you to get different OrderBook, candles, Tickers and marketCurrency using the primetrade api.

 ## Installing
 ```